La Purisima Mission State Historic Park

-California Missions are one of the more interesting aspects of the state’s history.
-Regardless of your personal opinion on them, they are an amazing way to go back in time and see what life was like as California was developing.
-While I was cruising down PCH I pulled off to check out the La Purisima Mission State Historic Park in the city of Lompoc, which I quickly found out is the best restored California mission.
-This is a great stop and is on of my favorite of the missions, up there with San Juan Capistrano.
+California missions are one of the more interesting aspects of the state’s history.
+Regardless of your personal opinion on them, they are a fantastic way to go back in time and see what life was like as California was developing.
+While I was cruising down PCH, I pulled off to check out the La Purisima Mission State Historic Park in the city of Lompoc, which I quickly found out is one of the best restored California mission.
+This is a great stop and is one of my favorite of the missions, up there with San Juan Capistrano.
 Here is all the information.

 - $6 to enter

 - Hours: 7 days a week, 9 AM – 5 PM, closed Thanksgiving, Christmas and New Years Day